noodlesx127/Vector-Putt/PROGRESS.md

 - **Level Editor & Browser**
   - [x] Selection tools: select/move/duplicate/delete; vertex edit for polygons; rotate/scale where applicable
   - Done: select, multi-select, move, delete; scale (resize) for rect items with grid snap and bounds clamp; rotate for rect items including multi-select group rotation (Shift = 15° snap)
-  - Done: duplicate (Ctrl+D and Tools → Duplicate) pastes at cursor with snapping/clamping
   - Done (polygons, minimum viable): selection + move + delete + vertex edit (grid-snapped drag of individual vertices; rotation/resize disabled and handles hidden for polys)
   - [x] Posts: Snapping Does not work the same as the rest of the editor.
 IE doesnt work the same as walls, ect.
     - Implemented radius-aware edge-aligned snapping so post edges line up with grid lines like wall edges.
 Applied on initial placement, on drag-move finalize, and when changing radius in the picker.
 Keeps clamping to fairway bounds. (`src/editor/levelEditor.ts`)